Project Reclaim

 What you are about to read is in-depth, educational, and I hope will give you exactly what you need to start upcycling professional grade furniture from scratch today.

 First things first, you’ll want to get an idea of the kind furniture or item you want to upcycle for your home or garden.
-This will help when sourcing upcycled furniture materials and give you feel of what will work and won’t work in your design.
+This will help when sourcing upcycled furniture materials.
+As well as give you feel of what will work and won’t work in your design.

 If you already have an idea of what you want to build, that’s great, if not, here’s some upcycled furniture examples that are easy to build for inspiration;